steven-freed/freedactive/README.md

 If you are interested in contributing to Freedactive please submit a pull request indicating your reason for contribution as well as tests for your contribution.

 ## Documentation

+All documentation follows the ES5 syntax because it is more widely accepted on the web.
+To view ES6 examples please visit https://github.com/steven-freed/freedactive/tree/master/examples/js-modules

 ### API
 ***Strings***\
 Strings in Freedactive are like normal ES5 strings (single and double quotes).